serverless-components/express/README.md

 Anytime you need to know more about your running express instance, you can run `serverless info` to view the most critical info.
 This is especially helpful when you want to know the outputs of your instances so that you can reference them in another instance.
 You will also see a url where you'll be able to view more info about your instance on the Serverless Dashboard.

 It also shows you the status of your instance, when it was last deployed, and how many times it was deployed.
-To digg even deeper, you can pass the `--debug` flag to view the state of your component instance in case the deployment failed for any reason.
+To dig even deeper, you can pass the `--debug` flag to view the state of your component instance in case the deployment failed for any reason.

 ### 7. Remove